 Figures

+Figure 1: Directed acyclic graph (DAG) representing our working assumptions about the causal relationships between exposure, outcomes, and a simplified set of confounders.

-Figure 1.
-Crude rate (per 10,000 person-years) of suicide by calendar year in the UAW-GM Cohort.
+Figure 2.
+Crude rate (per 100,000 person-years) of suicide and the combined outcome of suicide and fatal overdose by calendar year in the full UAW-GM Cohort.